 Christine Valters Paintner

-More than a book on photographic technique, it is about cultivating photography as a spiritual practice.
-The book goes through six themes connecting the medium of photography with the Christian spiritual life, inviting readers to a new way of viewing the world--through the lens of a camera.
+More than a book on photographic technique, Eyes of the Heart is about cultivating photography as a spiritual practice.
+The book goes through six themes connecting the medium of photography with the Christian spiritual life, inviting readers to a new way of viewing the world -- through the lens of a camera.

 The Amazon buttons are affiliate links, which means if you click on the link and purchase the item, Chronic Joy will receive an affiliate commission.